 The Smart DC Controller system includes many self diagnostics.
 Specific messages appear on LCD and Audio Alert buzzer sounds distinctive chirps.
 Any alerts, faults or errors are also logged into memory and date/time stamped.
 For diagnostic purposes these messages can be retrieved with optional START software available from HySecurity.
-Refer to "Smart Touch Analyze and Retrieve Tool" on page 106.
+Refer to "Smart Touch Analyze and Retrieve Tool" on page 94.

-Table 17 provides solutions to error codes, faults, and alerts that may appear on Smart DC Controller display.
+Table 22 provides solutions to error codes, faults, and alerts that may appear on Smart DC Controller display.

-Table 16.
-Smart DC Controller - Troubleshooting Display Condition Description Alert, Error or Fault Possible Causes Solutions Occurs when either edge sensor or 1.
+Table 22.
+Smart DC Controller - Troubleshooting Display Condition Description Alert, Error or Fault Possible Causes Solutions SAFE MODE Safe Mode Alert Occurs when either edge sensor or Inherent Entrapment Sensor (IES) has been tripped.
+In Safe Mode, automatic close timer is disabled, but any command will reset and/or start gate in motion.
+Safe Mode clears when full travel is reached or RESET button is pressed.
+Gate binding, wind, a faulty edge sensor, or worn motor brushes can cause a false alert. hardware.
+4. Correct faulty edge sensor.
+ENTRAPMENT MODE Entrapment Mode Alert Occurs when IES is tripped when gate is already in Safe Mode.
+Operator will not function until it is reset, which can occur by: An Open or Stop command from a push-button control Pressing black button on operator side Pressing RESET button below display With any one of these inputs, operator will return to Safe Mode.
+Gate binding or wind can cause a false alert.
 Remove obstruction.
-Inherent Entrapment Sensor (IES) has been tripped.
-In Safe Mode, 2.
 Adjust IES sensitivity.
-SAFE MODE Safe Mode Alert Lautomatic close timer is disabled but 3.
 Correct gate hardware.
-4. Correct faulty edge sensor.
-5. Check for worn motor brushes and replace, if necessary.
-Occurs when IES is tripped when gate is already in Safe Mode.
-Operator will not function until it is reset, which can occur by: 1.
-Remove ENTRAPMENT MODE Entrapment Mode Alert An Open or Stop command from a push-button control Pressing black button on operator 2. obstruction.
-Adjust IES sensitivity. side • Pressing RESET button below display 3.
-Correct gate hardware.
-With any one of these inputs, operator will return to Safe Mode.
-Gate binding or wind can cause a false alert.
+NO AC POWER No AC Input Power Advisory only.
+AC power is shut off at source (breaker) or is not connected.
+AC power switch on operator (lower rocker switch) is turned off, or circuit breaker on the operator has tripped.
+Turn AC power switch on or connect power to operator.
+Reset operator circuit breaker or connect power to AC switch.
+Reset circuit breaker at electrical panel.
+Have a licensed electrician check wiring.